Fox Sports Host Holly Saunders Flaunts Her Curves In Skintight Catsuit

 “Whatever the Haters say to you don’t care I love when couple support each other,” a female fan commented.

 As covered by The Inquisitr, last week Sonders posted a snippet of an interview with Hollywood Life.
 The couple spoke about all the online hate they receive and how they have grown immune to it.
-Vegas Dave said there were “betting odds” on when the two would break-up.
+Vegas Dave said there were “betting odds” on when the two would break up.